aidandenlinger/autocopr/README.md

 for spec files.

 ### Integrating with Github Actions and COPR Automatic Builds
+This repo has a Github Action at .github/workflows/update.yml that runs the script every 24 hours.
 This process is detailed much further in [DOCS.md](DOCS.md), but if you know what you're doing here's a quick summary:

 - Read through [`autocopr.py`](autocopr.py) and the
   [Github Actions workflow](.github/workflows/update.yml) to make sure you